Skip to content

 Share the password via a separate channel

-Email the PDF; text or call the password.
-Never put both in the same email.
+Email the encrypted PDF; text or call the password.
+Never put both in the same email — if the email account is compromised, both are leaked.
+A small habit that prevents most real-world incidents.

 Tips

-• If the recipient is non-technical, give them simple instructions on how to enter the password.
+• If the recipient is non-technical, give them simple instructions: 'You'll need this password to open the file: XYZ' is enough.

 Try it on your phone